Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 --- | ---
 `MFX_IOPATTERN_IN_VIDEO_MEMORY` | Input to SDK functions is a video memory surface `MFX_IOPATTERN_IN_SYSTEM_MEMORY` | Input to SDK functions is a linear buffer directly in system memory or in system memory through an external allocator
-`MFX_IOPATTERN_IN_OPAQUE_MEMORY` | Input to SDK functions maps at runtime to either a system memory buffer or a video memory surface.
+`MFX_IOPATTERN_IN_OPAQUE_MEMORY` | Input to SDK functions maps at runtime to either a system memory buffer or a video memory surface. *Deprecated in 1.35 and removed starting from 2.0*
 `MFX_IOPATTERN_OUT_VIDEO_MEMORY` | Output to SDK functions is a video memory surface `MFX_IOPATTERN_OUT_SYSTEM_MEMORY` | Output to SDK functions is a linear buffer directly in system memory or in system memory through an external allocator
-`MFX_IOPATTERN_OUT_OPAQUE_MEMORY` | Output to SDK functions maps at runtime to either a system memory buffer or a video memory surface.
+`MFX_IOPATTERN_OUT_OPAQUE_MEMORY` | Output to SDK functions maps at runtime to either a system memory buffer or a video memory surface. *Deprecated in 1.35 and removed starting from 2.0*

 **Change History**